Educorreia932/FEUP-ESOF/README.md

 ---

 ## Product Vision
-Let your voice be heard by focusing on the questions that matter.
-Every great answer starts with a great question.
+Help attendees get the most out of conferences they attend by answering the best questions they have.

 ## Elevator Pitch

 For speakers who want to improve the speaker-participant interaction, Ask a Way is an app that guarentees that the questions asked are the ones that the atendees want to hear the most, by using a voting and moderating system that rewards the best questions.
+Behind every great answer is a great question.

 ---
 ## Requirements